-William Martin "Billy" Boucher - Born November 10, 1899 in Ottawa, Ontario – Died November 10, 1958 in Ottawa, Ontario was a Canadian Ice Hockey right winger.
+William Martin "Billy" Boucher - Born November 10, 1899 in Ottawa, Ontario – Died November 10, 1958 in Ottawa, Ontario was a Canadian Ice Hockey right winger and coach.

 Boucher played four years in his local senior league with the Ottawa Munitions club beginning in 1916-17, helping the Munition Hockey Club win the Ottawa District Senior Championship in 1920.